Updated June 2026 · Verified against Government of Alberta — Ministry of Arts, Culture and Status of Women guidelines

 Evaluation Criteria

-6 reasons applications get rejected, what winners look like, and exactly what reviewers score on
+6 reasons applications get rejected, what successful claimants look like, and exactly what the program administrators check

 Application Playbook